telerik/kendo-ui-core/docs/introduction.md

 ### Overview

-Kendo UI is a HTML5 user interface framework for building interactive and high-performance websites and applications.
+Kendo UI is an HTML5 user interface framework for building interactive and high-performance websites and applications.
 The framework comes with a library of 70+ UI widgets, an abundance of data-visualization gadgets, client-side data source, built-in MVVM (Model-View-ViewModel) library.
 Kendo UI provides AngularJS and Bootstrap integration.

 [Check out Kendo UI online demos](http://demos.telerik.com/kendo-ui/)